 The influence of the Oblate Fathers and the Catholic religion can be felt in all the institutions and buildings at Notre-Dame-de-la-Paix and Rouleauville, particularly in the architecture and place names: Notre-Dame, Sainte-Marie, Sacré-Coeur, Sainte-Croix and Saint-Joseph.

 Rouleauville is named after the Rouleau brothers, two notable mission residents originally from l’Isle-Verte in Lower Canada who had a major influence on the area.
-To learn more, don’t hesitate to take this bilingual tour and step into an authentic francophone past.
+To learn more, don’t hesitate to take this bilingual tour and step into Calgary's authentic francophone past.

 ACKNOWLEDGEMENT OF THE LAND